 Only two of the four geometric characterization algorithms implemented in the Landsat 7 IAS have quantifiable accuracy requirements.
 The geometric accuracy assessment is primarily a qualitative evaluation of the internal distortions present in ETM+ images.
 Geodetic accuracy assessment provides a verification of the Level 1Gs product geodetic accuracy requirement analyzed above.
 Test point mensuration error was included in the error budget for Level 1 processing geodetic accuracy to account for the contribution of the assessment process.
-The band-to-band and image-to-image registration accuracy assessments have specific performance requirements (called out in the IAS Element Specification), which are analyzed in the following sections.
+The band-to-band and image-to-image registration accuracy assessments have specific performance requirements (called out in the IAS Element Specification) which are analyzed in the following sections.

-3.1.6.3.1 Band-to-Band Registration Accuracy
+3.1.6.3.1 Band-To-Band Registration Accuracy

-The IAS is required to perform band-to-band registration to an accuracy of 0.28 pixels (at the ground sample distance of the coarser of the two bands) per coordinate at the 90% confidence level.
-This requirement is stated in the IAS Element Specification as requirement 3.2.3.6.
-The error budget for band-to-band registration includes the high-frequency jitter displacements that can occur in the time interval over which the eight ETM+ bands sample the same ground location.
+The IAS is required to be capable of performing band-to-band registration to an accuracy of 0.28 pixels (at the ground sample distance of the coarser of the two bands) per coordinate at the 90% confidence level.
+This requirement is stated in the IAS Element Specification as requirement number 3.2.3.6.
+The error budget for band-to-band registration includes the high frequency jitter displacements which can occur in the time interval over which the eight ETM+ bands sample the same ground location.
 Since the maximum time between band samples is approximately 2 milliseconds, which corresponds to the jitter sensor sampling period, the band-to-band jitter error is essentially the error in the difference between two jitter measurements.
-Other components of the band-to-band registration error include band field angle errors, processing model errors, and test point mensuration errors.
+Other components of the band-to-band registration error include band field angle errors, processing model error, and test point mensuration error.

-Table 3-6 shows the error components combined into an error budget for the band-toband registration assessment process.
+Table 3.1.6.3.1-1 shows the error components combined into an error budget for the band-to-band registration assessment process.
 The table columns contain the following information:

-- Column 1 identifies the data element error source. - Column 2 contains the total effect of the error source in units of 30-meter pixels at the 90% confidence level (this is equal to the square root of two times the error for one band for the errors which are independent for all bands). - Column 3 contains the contribution of the error source to a single band in units of 30-meter pixels at the 90% confidence interval. - Column 4 contains the original specified or estimated error source one sigma accuracy. - Column 5 contains the units of the original error specification. - Column 6 provides a brief text explanation of the error estimate source. - Column 7 shows where the error source is allocated.
+- Column 1: identifies the data element error source; - Column 2: contains the total effect of the error source in units of 30 meter pixels at the 90% confidence level (this is equal to the square root of two times the error for one band for the errors which are independent for all bands); - Column 3: contains the contribution of the error source to a single band in units of 30 meter pixels at the 90% confidence interval; - Column 4: contains the original specified or estimated error source one sigma accuracy; - Column 5: contains the units of the original error specification; - Column 6: provides a brief text explanation of the error estimate source; - Column 7: shows where the error source was allocated.